 understanding of naturalism as a view about the nature of human knowledge and also as a way of engaging in philosophical inquiry.

 By the end of this course you should be able to:

 You will keep a daily online journal in which you respond to questions asked about the reading.
-Before every class meting I will post a series of questions concerning the upcoming reading.
+Before every class meeting I will post a series of questions concerning the upcoming reading.
 You will copy and paste these questions into your journal and then answer them.
 I will occasionally read and comment on your answers online, but your journal grade will not be assigned until the end of the semester.
 The journals are graded primarily on the basis of the care with which they are done.
-This entails consistent entries, college-level writing without typos or grammatical mistakes, and evidence that you are making a serious attempt to understand the reading.
-It is ok to make late entries but you will get less credit for them and you must identify them as late by typing them in a blue font.
-It is extremely important to make regular and timely entries in your journal.
-Google Docs tracks and dates all revisions to your document,and I will review your document by examining its revision history.
-Also, it is very important that you do not answer journal questions by simply copying from the book or filling it with direct quotes from internet media.
-Students who do this will receive no credit for their journal and blatant plagiarism will result in failing the class.
+This entails consistent entries, college-level writing without typos or grammatical mistakes, and evidence that you are making a serious attempt to understand the reading, as well as to correct mistakes discovered after class discussion.
+All late entires to journals must be typed in a blue font.
+It is extremely important to make regular and timely entries in your journal, as they will form the basis of class discussion, which is also graded (see below).
+Access to your journal answers during class is highly recommended.

 Occasionally you may be stymied by a question and be unable to answer it.
 In such cases, you should explain what it is that prevents you from answering the question.
 Answers of this sort will still be graded as competent if they show real engagement with the text.